Hertsa Raion: History

-The Hertsa region was part of the Principality of Moldavia since its founding in the 14th century and after the union of Moldavia with Wallachia in 1859 it became part of Romania, which gained its formal independence in 1877.
+The Hertsa region was part of the Principality of Moldavia since its founding in the 14th century.
+After the unification of Moldavia and Wallachia in 1859, it became part of Romania (which gained its formal independence in 1877), as one of the five districts (plăși) of Dorohoi County.

 The region was occupied by the Soviet Union in 1940 following the signing of the Molotov–Ribbentrop Pact with Nazi Germany, and was added to the Ukrainian Soviet Socialist Republic.
-It was recaptured by Romania in 1941 in the course of Axis attack on the Soviet Union in the Second World War, but was recaptured again by the Soviet Army in 1944.
-The annexation was confirmed by the Paris Peace Treaties in 1947 between the USSR and the Communist Romania.
+It was recaptured by Romania in 1941 in the course of the Axis attack on the Soviet Union in World War II, but it was recaptured again by the Soviet Army in 1944.
+The annexation was confirmed by the Paris Peace Treaties in 1947 between the USSR and Romania.

-The fact that neither the secret protocol (appendix) of the Molotov–Ribbentrop Pact, which specified the expansionist claims of both sides, nor the June 1940 Soviet Ultimatum demanding from Romania the adjacent territory of Northern Bukovina and Bessarabia included Hertsa makes the capture by the Soviets controversial in Romania.
+The fact that neither the secret protocol (appendix) of the Molotov–Ribbentrop Pact, which specified the expansionist claims of both sides, nor the June 1940 Soviet Ultimatum demanding from the Kingdom of Romania the adjacent territory of Northern Bukovina and Bessarabia included Hertsa makes the capture by the Soviets controversial in Romania.
 Furthermore, unlike Bessarabia and Northern Bukovina, the region had not been a part of Imperial Russia or Austria-Hungary before World War I, but had been a part of Romania and one of its predecessor states, Moldavia, before that.

-In 1962, the raion was merged into Hlyboka Raion, and in 1991, was reinstated again.
+In 1962, the raion was merged into Hlyboka Raion, and in 1991, it was reinstated again.

+In 2003/2004, the raion had 10 Romanian middle schools, 7 incomplete meiddle schools and 11 elementary schools in Romanian, with 315 classes and 5,446 students, and a Ukrainian middle school and a Ukrainian elementary school, with 15 classes and 259 students.

 Demographics

-In 1930, the region had a population of 30,082, of which 27,919 (92.8%) Romanians, 1,931 (6.4%) Jews and 232 (0.8%) people of other ethnicities.
+In 1930, the region had a population of 30,082, of which 27,919 (92.8%) Romanians, 1,931 (6.4%) were Jews, and 232 (0.8%) people of other ethnicities.

-In 2001, the population of Hertsa Raion was 32,316, of which 29,554 or 91.5% were Romanians, 1,616 or 5.0% were Ukrainians, 756 or 2.3% Moldovans (out of which 511 self-identified their language as Moldovan and 237 as Romanian), 0.9% Russians and 0.3% of other ethnicities (see: Ukrainian Census, 2001).